felipefarias/remove-specials-characteres/README.md

 # remove-specials-characteres
-Python code created for remove special characters from an input of texts.
-Frequently used in movies subtitle.
+Python code created for remove special characters from an input of texts. **Frequently used in movies subtitle**.